A pair of supermassive black holes that will soon become one has been discovered hiding in a nearby galaxy.

 Curtin University researchers have helped unravel the enduring mystery of the origins of the Earth's water, finding the Sun to be a surprising likely source.

-A University of Glasgow-led international team of researchers including those from Curtin's Space Science and Technology Center (SSTC) found the solar wind, comprised of charged particles from the Sun largely made of hydrogen ions, created on the surface of dust grains carried on asteroids that smashed into the Earth during the early days of the Solar System.
+A University of Glasgow-led international team of researchers including those from Curtin's Space Science and Technology Center (SSTC) found the solar wind, comprised of charged particles from the Sun largely made of hydrogen ions, created water on the surface of dust grains carried on asteroids that smashed into the Earth during the early days of the Solar System.

 SSTC Director, John Curtin Distinguished Professor Phil Bland said the Earth was very water-rich compared to other rocky planets in the Solar System, with oceans covering more than 70 percent of its surface, and scientists had long puzzled over the exact source of it all.